 Gets or sets the value associated with the specified key.

-The key whose value to get or set.
+The key of the item to get or set.

 Property ValueType: System.Object

 The value associated with the specified key.
-If the specified key is not found, attempting to get it returns a null reference (Nothing in Visual Basic), and attempting to set it creates a new entry using the specified key.
+If the specified key is not found, a get operation throws a KeyNotFoundException, and a set operation creates a new element that has the specified key.

-You can also use the property to add new elements by setting the value of a key that does not exist in the HybridDictionary; for example, myCollection["myNonexistentKey"] = myValue.
-However, if the specified key already exists in the HybridDictionary, setting the property overwrites the old value.
-In contrast, the Add method does not modify existing elements.
+You can also use the property to add new elements by setting the value of a key that does not exist in the Dictionary<TKey, TValue>.
+For example, use the following syntax to add a new element:

 A key cannot be null, but a value can be if the value type TValue is a reference type.

 The following example saves a string value from a TextBox named tbName to a user setting called name.
 It then accesses the saved name and uses it to display a personalized greeting in a TextBox named tbResults.
 If the name key does not exist, the "Hello, World" greeting is displayed instead.
 This example is part of a larger example for the IsolatedStorageSettings class.